 It has been a while since we have talked about barcode symbologies.
-I know, it’s really interesting stuff!
-But important stuff to be sure.
-Depending on your application and your industry, choosing the right barcode symbology can have a long-lasting impact and which barcode symbology to choose is not always apparent.
+I know, it’s exciting stuff!
+But important stuff, to be sure.
+Depending on your application and industry, choosing the correct barcode symbology can have a long-lasting impact, and deciding which barcode symbology to use is not always apparent.

 So, let’s talk about some of the basic guidelines for when to use what code:

 UPC A is the code used on the primary label for consumer goods.
 This is one of the oldest and one of the most common barcodes that you will see.
 The code is numeric only, 12 digits, with the last digit being a check digit that the printing software calculates.
 Digits 2 through 6 are an identifier for the manufacturer, and 7 through 11 are for individual product identification.

 Code 39 (or 3 of 9) is also older and is usually only used for automotive labeling of cases, not individual products.
 It is an alphanumeric code and can also have a check digit at the end.
 A reasonably secure code, but it does not compact data very well, so if your data string is lengthy, it can get too long.